Canop/broot/website/docs/conf_verbs.md

 You may filter the execution of a verb with file extensions.

-For example, if you'd want <kbd>enter</kbd> to work as predefined in most cases but just choose a specific action for some files, you might add this verb definition:
+For example, if you want <kbd>enter</kbd> to work as predefined in most cases but just choose a specific action for some files, you might add this verb definition:

 ```hjson
 {